mmul-it/training/Containers-From-Scratch/Containers-Import-Image-From-tar.md

    [Containers-Import-Image-From-tar.nginx-saved-container.tar.xz](https://github.com/mmul-it/training/raw/master/Containers-From-Scratch/Containers-Import-Image-From-tar.nginx-saved-container.tar.xz).
 2. *Load* the saved image into the local docker image archive.
 3. Run a container starting from this image and exposing port `8080`.
 Note what is different from a usual nginx.
-4. Download and uncompress now the tar named [Containers-Import-Image-From-tar.nginx-exported-container.tar.xz](https://github.com/mmul-it/training/raw/master/Containers-From-Scratch/Containers-Import-Image-From-tar.nginx-exported-container.tar.xz).
-5. *Load* the image, what happens?
-6. Now try to *import* the image, what happens?
-7. Finally try to run a container based on this image, is this possible?
-Can you tell why?
-8. Stop the container.

 ## Solution